Classes start October 2, 2018!

 For Federal Direct PLUS Loans first disbursed on or after July 1, 2008, the repayment begins 60 days after the loan is fully disbursed;

-- All Federal Direct PLUS Loans first disbursed on or after July 1, 2006 will have a fixed interest rate of 7.9%.
+- For Direct PLUS Loans first disbursed on or after July 1, 2017, and before July1, 2018, the interest rate is 7%.
+These are fixed interest rates for the life of the loan.

 A borrower’s repayment period begins the day after their loans’ grace periods end.
 First payments will be due within 60 days of the beginning of the repayment period.
 Borrowers have many repayment options to choose from.
 Keep in mind that during the course of repayment you may need to change repayment plans depending on your financial circumstances.
 You must contact your loan provider to discuss, apply and/or change to alternative repayment options.